UKCloud/documentation/articles/daas/daas-sd.md

 - **Choice of OFFICIAL-SENSITIVE security domains.** Deploy on established, trusted Assured OFFICIAL or Elevated OFFICIAL security domains to segregate sensitive data.

-- **Native network connections.** Connect via the DDoS-protected internet, PSN, HSCN, Janet or RLI networks.
+- **Native network connections.** Connect via the DDoS-protected internet, PSN, HSCN, Janet or MCN networks.

 ## Product options

 UKCloud Desktop as a Service provides a flexible solution for delivering virtual desktops and applications, including dedicated or shared desktops and hosted applications.
 The following options are available.

-UKCloud will engage with you to assess your current desktop landscape, this includes understanding the end user roles, applications requirements, performance expectations, end user devices, security requirements, and connectivity needs.
-Following this initial assessment UKCloud will be able to recommend the most suitable deployment model and recommend desktop and application sizing to meet your requirement.

 ### Desktop options